 - Bank and Trust Companies Law (License Applications and Fees) Regulations

 - Local Companies (Control) Law

 - Director Registration and Licensing Law

 As a public authority, the Cayman Islands Stock Exchange is subject to compliance with the Freedom of Information Law, 2007 (the FOI Law), which provides public access to certain CSX operational records.
 FOI access does not extend to commercially sensitive client information, the confidentiality of which is guaranteed under the FOI Law (s21).

 FOI requests must be in writing and must include the applicant’s name and an address with as much detail as possible about the information sought.

 The Exchange will respond to FOI requests within 30 calendar days,and reserves the right to charge a fee to cover its reasonable costs of processing the request.
 Requests should be emailed to email@example.com.
-For detailed advice on application and appeals procedures, please refer to the FOI Unit website.
+For detailed advice on application and appeals procedures, please refer to the Ombudsman website.